020 88309782

 Back to Floor Sanding

-Horizontal - Strips of bamboo are cut, then put on top of each other in order to form a plank and finally joined together.
+• Horizontal Bamboo Flooring: Strips of bamboo are cut and then layered on top of each other to form a plank, which is subsequently joined together.
+This method often showcases the natural beauty of the bamboo grain.

-Strand Woven - Planks created by trimming the leftover bamboo strands which are then compressed and bonded with an adhesive under high heat and pressure.
-Known for their extreme durability.
+• Strand Woven Bamboo Flooring: This method involves trimming leftover bamboo strands, which are then compressed and bonded with adhesive under high heat and pressure.
+Strand woven bamboo is known for its extreme durability and resistance to wear, making it an excellent choice for high-traffic areas.

 Can Bamboo Even Be Sanded?